OsitaNduka/README-Generator/README.md

 The user need to install the dependencies to the application by using the command-line npm i (node package manager), and also run the test by using npm test.

-## Lisence
+## License

-Please refer to the lisence in the repo.
+Please refer to the license in the repo.